 Do not go diving if you have or may have been exposed to any infectious diseases or are experiencing any symptoms.
 Please self-isolate until healthy and have been cleared to dive according to your health care professional.
 If your temperature is 100.4F or above you are required to cancel and will be turned away from boarding the vessel.
 Do not go diving if you are in a high-risk group.

 Please come down to the boat to load with your FACE MASK on, if you do not, your actions signal to us you are not taking “our” requirements regarding COVID-19 seriously.

 Fully suit up in your wet or dry suit before coming on board.

 Bring and wear your face covering that covers your mouth and nose to the Beachhopper II and it is to be worn when not on SCUBA, hydrating, or snacking.

 We will be practicing social distancing by creating spaces between each diver.
-We are certified to run with 11 divers and 3 crew however, at this time we will be operating with maximum 8 divers and 2 crew.
+We are certified to run with 11 divers and 3 crew however, at this time we will be operating with a maximum of 8 divers and 2 crew.
 You along with your personal gear will be instructed when loading where you will be located.
 Please keep your personal items confined to this area.
 Sanitize/wash your hands often.
 A hand sanitizer is provided on the vessel.

 Any materials not needed for the dive operations or for safety reasons should not be taken on board.

-Consider protecting masks, snorkels and second stages/mouthpieces by securing them in such a way as to limit contact/exposure.
+Consider protecting masks, snorkels, and second stages/mouthpieces by securing them in such a way as to limit contact/exposure.

 Boarding procedures will be organized to respect social distancing.